pathakraul/blog/content/post/hugo_post_githubpages.md

 ## Don't Make a `gh-pages` Branch

-{{% alert idea %}}
-A lot of the documentation you'll find will talk about creating a branch called `gh-pages` for the HTML.
-This is great if you're creating a portfolio site with sub-sites for different projects on GitHub.
+> A lot of the documentation you'll find will talk about creating a branch
+> called `gh-pages` for the HTML.
+This is great if you're creating a portfolio
+> site with sub-sites for different projects on GitHub.

-If you're looking to create a stand-alone site mapped to a custom domain, then that is not the documentation you need.
+> If you're looking to create a stand-alone site mapped to a custom domain,
+> then that is not the documentation you need.

-The `gh-pages` branches are what GitHub refers to as _Project Pages_.
-What you need when creating a stand-alone site are _User Pages_ or _Organization Pages_ (which are the same thing, it just depends on if your GitHub user is a user or an organization).
+> The `gh-pages` branches are what GitHub refers to as _Project Pages_.
+What
+> you need when creating a stand-alone site are _User Pages_ or _Organization Pages_
+> (which are the same thing, it just depends on if your GitHub user is a user
-{{% /alert %}}
+> or an organization).

 Ok, moving on.